-This concentration consists of a minimum of 45 semester hours as approved by the student's advisor.
-It requires 33 semester hours of art history courses and 12 semester hours in related fields.
-At least 18 of the 45 semester hours must be upper-division credit.
-Satisfactory completion of ARS 480 Research Methods is required before the senior year.
+Foreign Language.
 Demonstrated proficiency in at least one foreign language is required, equivalent to the level obtained through the completion of two years of study at the college level.
-For specific courses, see the "Department of Languages and Literatures," page 388.
-(ASL is not acceptable for Art History majors.)
+For specific courses, see the "Department of Languages and Literatures," page 384.
+(SHS courses are not acceptable.)